 Compliance with Chapter 42, Section 74, requires that any party responsible for abandoned real property must register that property with the City.
 This registration fee is $150.00.

 Are you planning to sell, buy or refinance property in the City of North Port?
-See if the property has any liens, bills, and active cases on it.
+Find out if any Divisions of the City have outstanding balances or issues.

 See property information by Sarasota County Property Appraiser.

 About the Code Enforcement Division

 Our role is to ensure the health, safety, and welfare of North Port residents and assist in maintaining community standards.
 Property Standards Inspectors are proactive and will inform property owners of a violation of any North Port City Code, Unified Land Development Code, or Florida Building Code.
 Violations of codes may be presented to the Code Enforcement Hearing where a Hearing Officer will listen and make a decision on alleged violations.

 P.O.D. units are permitted on residential properties for a period of seven days.
 If storage is required for a longer period of time, a permit is required and applicable guidelines are enforced.